openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

  - A fixed-length octet string containing the SLH-DSA secret key, whose length depends on the parameter ID as specified in {{tab-ecdsa-artifacts}}.

+# Notes on Algorithms

+## Symmetric Algorithms for SEIPD Packets

+Implementations MUST implement `AES-256`.
+A v4 or v6 certificate that contains a PQ(/T) key SHOULD include `AES-256` in the "Preferred Symmetric Ciphers for v1 SEIPD" subpacket.
+A v6 certificate that contains a PQ(/T) key SHOULD include `AES-256` with `OCB` mode in the "Preferred AEAD Ciphersuites" subpacket.

+Since `AES-256` is mandatory to implement, if `AES-256` is not explicitly in the list of the "Preferred Symmetric Ciphers for v1 SEIPD" subpacket, and if the certificate contains a PQ/T key, it is implicitly at the end of the list.
+If `AES-128` is also implictly added to the list, it is added after `AES-256`.

+Since `OCB` is mandatory to implement, if `AES-256` and `OCB` is not explicitly in the list of the "Preferred AEAD Ciphersuites" subpacket, and if the certificate contains a PQ/T key, it is implicitly at the end of the list.
+If `AES-128` and `OCB` is also implictly added to the list, it is added after `AES-256` and `OCB`.

 # Migration Considerations

 The post-quantum KEM algorithms defined in {{kem-alg-specs}} and the signature